mojaloop/documentation/meeting-notes/da-notes.md

 More details can be found [here](https://github.com/mojaloop/design-authority/issues/42#workspaces/da-issue-log-5cdd507422733779191866e9/board?notFullScreen=false&repos=186592307)

+# DA Meeting - 26 August 2020
+We discussed https://github.com/mojaloop/design-authority/issues/51 further on our DA Meeting on 26/08/2020.

+Some of the key points were noted:

+In order to take advantage of Typescript, and to help speed up development, the PISP workstream has gone ahead and separated out the thirdparty-scheme-adapter already.

+One of the challenges identified with the "multi-scheme-adapter" approach was for cases where there are shared resources between the APIs, such as GET /parties/{type}/{id}.

+Our decision to break the Thirdparty API into it's own API (and not extend the FSPIOP-API) was predicated on the idea that "not all participants will want thirdparty functions", and therefore shouldn't have to worry about them.
+As a part of the decision to keep a separate Thirdparty API, we decided that some resources would be duplicated between the two.

+This could lead to problems down the line, where callbacks to some resources might not be able to reach their desired destination: for example if a DFSP needs to listen for PUT /parties/{type}/{id} callbacks for both the FSPIOP API and the Thirdparty API, it may not be possible for DFSPs to route such callbacks to the right place.

+Lewis Daly will spend more time working on some diagrams and design documents, and come back to the DA shortly

 # DA Meeting (Ad-Hoc) - 24 August 2020
 The topic for discussion was: https://github.com/mojaloop/design-authority/issues/65 The Ad-Hoc meeting was conducted with a wider issue being addressed relating to recommendations required to be taken to the CCB for consideration to change/enhance the API spec.